 Fiscal Year's 2020 and 2021 were both impacted by COVID and reduced or curtailed service.
-These metrics may change or be added to in the future based on the outcome of the process that SMART is currently undertaking.

 Budget Cycle

 The Administrative Code of SMART, as adopted by the Board of Directors in July 2013, provides that the Board of Directors will adopt an annual budget no later than the District's June meeting for the ensuing fiscal year.